kontent-ai/model-generator-net/README.md

 [![NuGet](https://img.shields.io/nuget/v/Kentico.Kontent.ModelGenerator.svg)](https://www.nuget.org/packages/Kentico.Kontent.ModelGenerator)
 [![Stack Overflow](https://img.shields.io/badge/Stack%20Overflow-ASK%20NOW-FE7A16.svg?logo=stackoverflow&logoColor=white)](https://stackoverflow.com/tags/kentico-kontent)

-# Kentico Kontent model generator utility for .NET
+# Kontent model generator utility for .NET

-This utility generates strongly-typed (POCO) models based on [Content Types](https://docs.kontent.ai/tutorials/set-up-projects/define-content-models/creating-and-deleting-content-types) in a Kentico Kontent project.
+This utility generates strongly-typed (POCO) models based on [content types](https://kontent.ai/learn/tutorials/manage-kontent/content-modeling/create-and-delete-content-types) in a Kontent project.
 You can choose one of the following:
 - [Generate models compatible with the Kontent Delivery SDK for .NET](#how-to-use-for-delivery-sdk)
 - [Generate models compatible with the Kontent Management SDK for .NET](#how-to-use-for-management-sdk).

 ## How to use for [Delivery SDK](https://github.com/Kentico/kontent-delivery-sdk-net)

 To fully understand all benefits of this approach, please read the [documentation](https://github.com/Kentico/kontent-delivery-sdk-net/wiki/Working-with-strongly-typed-models#customizing-the-strong-type-binding-logic).

 ### .NET Core Tool

 The recommended way of obtaining this tool is installing it as a [.NET Core Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
 You can install it as a global tool or per project as a local tool.

 **Global Tool**

 - `dotnet tool install -g Kentico.Kontent.ModelGenerator`

 **Local Tool**